telerik/ajax-docs/controls/editor/functionality/track-changes-and-comments/track-changes.md

 The addition of new commands is planned for the upcoming releases.
 If you want to see a command implemented let us know to raise its priority.

+The Paste command may not work as expected, because browsers tend to change the HTML the user pastes.
+The most notable example is IE, where pasted data is not available to JavaScript and the editor cannot work with the pasted content at all.
+Thus, copying and pasting tracked changes cannot work in IE, as the editor needs to parse the content and update the DOM attributes.

 ## See Also

  * [External CSS Files]({%slug editor/functionality/toolbars/dropdowns/external-css-files%})